OpenMarket – December 10, 2015

 At OpenMarket, we’re considered one of the leaders in mobile engagement.
 Four out of the top 10 global brands trust us with their mobile engagement needs and you should, too.
 Our customizable platform is secure, reliable, and scalable, allowing for both one-way and two-way customer communications.

-For more information regarding the IDC InfoBrief mentioned at the beginning of this article, you can download the report here.
-If you would like to speak with one of our knowledgeable representatives, don’t hesitate to contact us today.
+For more information regarding the IDC InfoBrief mentioned at the beginning of this article, or if you would like to speak with one of our knowledgeable representatives, don’t hesitate to contact us today.
 We would be happy to guide you through the process of integrating mobile messaging into your business.